MicrosoftDocs/architecture-center/docs/example-scenario/automotive/avops-reference-architecture-content.md

 ### Dataflow
 Here's the high-level process flow of data through the reference architecture:
-1. Measurement data recorded by loggers in the vehicle, which can include different data streams for different sensors (camera, radar, ultrasound, lidar..) and vehicle telemetry, stored on a data box in the vehicle and then uploaded to the landing data lake.
+1. Measurement data include different data streams for different sensors such as camera, radar, ultrasound, lidar and vehicle telemetry.
+Data loggers in the vehicle, stores the measurement data on the logger storage device.
+The logger storage data is then uploaded to the landing data lake.
 Ingestion to Azure could be via [Azure Data Box](https://learn.microsoft.com/azure/databox/), [Azure Stack Edge](https://learn.microsoft.com/azure/databox-online/) or through a dedicated connection such as [Azure ExpressRoute](https://learn.microsoft.com/azure/expressroute/).

     Measurements could also be synthetic data from simulations or from any other source (the common data formats for measurements are MDF4, TDMS and Rosbag).
 The DataOps stage processes ingested measurements to validate and perform data quality checks (e. g. checksum) to remove low quality data.
 The DataOps stage extracts raw information meta-data recorded by a test driver along a test drive and stores the information in a centralized meta-data catalog.
 This information helps downstream processes to identify specific scenes and sequences
 1. Data then goes through an extract, transform, load (ETL) pipeline with [Azure Data Factory](https://learn.microsoft.com/azure/data-factory/introduction) where the output stores Raw and binary data on [Azure Data Lake Gen2](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction).
 The DataOps stage stores meta-data in [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db) (depending on final scenario extended by [Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/data-explorer-overview) and [Azure Cognitive Search](https://learn.microsoft.com/azure/cognitive-services/))
 1. Data enrichment helps improve the accuracy and reliability of the data by adding additional information, insights and context to the data collected.
 1. The DataOps stage takes extracted measurement data and provides them to labeling partners (Human in the Loop) via [Azure Data Share](https://learn.microsoft.com/azure/data-share/).
 Auto Labeling (covered by third party partners) stores accesses data via a separate Data Lake account (“Label Lake”)
 1. The DataOps stage takes labeled datasets and provides them to downstream [MLOps](#mlops) processes, mainly to create a perception and sensor fusion models.
 These models perform functions used by autonomous vehicles to detect scenes (that is, lane change, blocked roads, pedestrian, traffic lights, and traffic signs)
-1. [ValOps](#validationops) takes trained models and validates them via Open Loop and Closed Loop testing
+1. [ValOps](#ValOps) takes trained models and validates them via Open Loop and Closed Loop testing
 1. Tools such as [Foxglove](https://foxglove.dev/) running on [Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/intro-kubernetes) or [Azure Container Instances](https://learn.microsoft.com/azure/container-instances/) visualizes  ingested and processed data

 The Collection image shows an example scenario of an offline/online collection of vehicle data to a data lake.